0xcert/techpaper/src/whitepaper.md

 ## 3.1.
 Third-party services

 In addition to the raw protocol, 0xcert provides a set of smart contracts installed on the blockchain, with supporting SDKs, which cover different business models.
-This allows for easy integration of the 0xcert protocol into existing systems.
+This allows easy integration of the 0xcert protocol into existing systems.

-Relay applications and other dapps don't have to struggle with the low-level blockchain complexity and can thus immediately start using a solid and flexible certification infrastructure, that ensures interoperability between dapps by default.
+Relay applications and other dapps don't have to struggle with the low-level blockchain complexity and can thus immediately start using a solid and flexible certification infrastructure that ensures interoperability between dapps by default.

 <img src="images/6.svg" height="230" />